Caladenia saxicola

-Caladenia saxicola, commonly known as the banded ironstone spider orchid is a plant in the orchid family Orchidaceae and is endemic to the south-west of Western Australia.
+Caladenia saxicola, commonly known as the banded ironstone spider orchid, is a species of plant in the orchid family Orchidaceae and is endemic to the south-west of Western Australia.
 It has a single erect, hairy leaf and one or two dull creamy-white to pale yellow flowers with spreading lateral sepals and petals.

 Description

 Caladenia saxicola is a terrestrial, perennial, deciduous, herb with an underground tuber.
 It is sometimes found as a solitary plant or otherwise in small clumps.
 It has a single pale green, erect, hairy leaf 60-110 mm long, 3-6 mm wide.
 One or two flowers 90-150 mm long and 80-140 mm wide are borne on a spike 17-35 mm tall.
 The flowers are dull creamy-white to pale yellow with dark red lines and blotches.
 The dorsal sepal is erect, 60-80 mm long, 2-3 mm wide and curves slightly forwards.
 The sepals and petals are linear to lance-shaped near their base, then suddenly narrow to a purplish-black, thread-like tip covered with glandular hairs.
 The lateral sepals are 70-90 mm long, 2-4 mm wide and spread widely but curving downwards.
 The petals are 40-80 mm long, 1-4 mm wide and spread widely, usually curving gently upwards.
 The labellum is creamy yellow with red stripes, 14-18 mm long, 6-9 mm wide with serrations on the sides.
 The tip of the labellum curves downwards and there are two rows of anvil-shaped calli up to 1.5 mm long along its centre.
 Flowering occurs from late July to early September.